VickyRampin/Reproducibility-ReproZip/README.md

-# Reproducibility-ReproZip
+# Reproducibility with ReproZip
-An overview of reproducibility at large and a tool to enable reproducibility, ReproZip
+An overview of reproducibility at large and a tool to enable reproducibility, ReproZip.